Ray Wise: Film

 He played the character of Dr. Alec Holland in the 1982 film Swamp Thing, directed by Wes Craven and based upon the comic book series of the same name.
 Dr. Holland is the man who becomes the titular character after his lab is destroyed and he is left for dead.
 The actual Swamp Thing character was played by Dick Durock.

 In 1985, Wise was cast as Sol Gann, father to Natty Gann in the Disney film The Journey of Natty Gann, directed by Jeremy Paul Kagan, and then appeared as henchman Leon C. Nash in RoboCop (1987).
 He also had roles in Season of Fear (1989), The Rift (1990), Bob Roberts (1992), Grey Knight (1993) and Rising Sun (1993).

 He then played the roles of entrepreneur/millionaire Dalton Voss in The Chase (1994), Dr. Stripler in Powder (1995), Sheriff Blaidek in Evasive Action (1998), and Bart's father Harrison in The Battle of Shaker Heights (2003).
 The same year he played Jack Taggart in the horror film Jeepers Creepers 2, and portrayed father and husband Frank Harrington in the horror film Dead End.

 In 2005, he appeared as newscaster and commentator Don Hollenbeck in Good Night, and Good Luck, directed by George Clooney.
 In 2007 he appeared in The Flock as Robert Still.
 In 2008 he had a role in the horror remake One Missed Call.
 In the year 2011, Wise played the role of United States Secretary of State in X-Men: First Class.
 He appeared in Tim and Eric's Billion Dollar Movie as Dr. Doone Struts, the leader of the Shrim Healing Center.
 He appeared in Revelation Road: The Beginning of the End as Franks.
 He played Major Braxton Tanner in the movie Big Ass Spider!
 (2013).
 He was in Brother's Keeper (2013) and was in Suburban Gothic (2014).

 In 2014 Wise appeared in the documentary horror film Digging Up the Marrow under the direction of Adam Green.
 In 2016, Wise starred as attorney Peter Kane in the film God's Not Dead 2, who represents the ACLU in its fight to have the protagonist, Grace Wesley (Melissa Joan Hart), convicted of proselytizing in a public school.

 In 2024, Wise starred in the short proof-of-concept film The Wolf in the Well under the direction of Adam Zanzie.
 Wise played Roland Carmel, a troubled novelist whose daughter, Teresina (Brittani O'Connell), is abducted by an undead wolf; Roland then forces filmmaker Marcello Liscio (Adam Zanzie) to descend into a stone well to rescue Teresina.
 The film premiered in December 2024 at the Arkadin Cinema in St. Louis, Missouri.
 Later, it received an Honorable Mention for "Best Nocturnal Film" at the Night of Shorts festival in Milan, Italy, and it was shown at the 2025 Hollywood Reel Independent Film Festival.

+Presidential work

+Wise is noted for repeatedly portraying higher elected officers of the US, having played the president (in Red Alert 2) and Vice President Hal Gardner on 24.